pplu/azure-sqlserver-sqldatawarehouse-perl/README.md

 ```
 carton exec ./connect.pl server_name db_name username password
 ```
 Will create a table and insert some rows in it.
+It will work if you point the script to either an Azure SQL Database or an Azure SQL data warehouse.

 You're done!
-Happy Hacking
+Happy Hacking.

+Remember to delete the Resource Group for all your stuff to be cleaned up ;)

 # Additional notes